Are you from the United States?

 Prayer Focus

-For the month of March GFA World’s prayer focus is clean water.
-Please join us in praying for clean water.
+For the month of March GFA World’s prayer focus is for Jesus Wells.

-“He turns a wilderness into pools of water, and dry land into watersprings.”—Psalm 107:35
+“He turns a wilderness into pools of water, and dry land into watersprings.”

 So often in the Holy Scriptures, God uses water to illustrate who He is and what He does for us.
 He compares His blessing to streams for dry ground, describes His Spirit as water for a thirsty man and calls Himself the “fountain of living waters” (Isaiah 44:3; Jeremiah 2:13).